LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 1. Please read the rest of step 0.
 This step describes the possible content that could come up in-game.
 2. Please decide if you consent to this content being possibly in the game.
 3. Please mention “@PathWars” on discord in the “#guest” text channel.
-4. Then please let PathWars know that you are ok with this content possibly occuring in-game + over voice.
+4. Then please let PathWars know that you are OK with this content possibly occurring in-game + over voice.
 5. Then PathWars will give you the campaign role which will unlock the rest of the server.

 ## Possible Content.
 The content guide checklist.